GiorgiSheklashvili/Authcoin-Android/README.md

 In our case the contract which is deployed on testnet has the following address: eb95c662869311bde0cc6cff0a178ea99f7eff22
 ## How to add challenge types
+For adding Multi-factor authentication in the project, one has to add additional two additional cases in switch statement in [AuthenticationActivity.java](app/src/main/java/com/authcoinandroid/ui/activity/AuthenticationActivity.java)